pyinfra-dev/pyinfra/docs/cli.md

 # Collect a fact as JSON
 pyinfra inventory.py fact server.LinuxName --json

-# Plan a deploy without running it
+# Show a deploy's proposed changes as JSON without touching the host
+pyinfra inventory.py deploy.py --json

+# Same, explicit dry run
 pyinfra inventory.py deploy.py --dry --json

-# Run a deploy and emit structured plan + results
+# Apply the deploy and emit structured plan + results
-pyinfra inventory.py deploy.py --json
+pyinfra inventory.py deploy.py --json --yes
 ```

 ### Non-interactive behaviour

-`--json` forces non-interactive execution so stdout stays pure JSON:
+`--json` runs non-interactively so stdout stays pure JSON:

-+ `--yes` is implied (any "continue?" prompt is auto-confirmed).
++ `--json` does not apply changes on its own.
+Without `--yes` (or with `--dry`) it prints the proposed changes and exits without touching the host.
+Pass `--yes` to apply the deploy and emit the results.
++ Host connection/failure prompts are skipped: the run fails non-interactively instead of asking whether to continue.
 + The progress spinner is disabled (`PYINFRA_PROGRESS=off`).

 Interactive prompts from deploy code (e.g. `input(...)`) will still block, so avoid them when using `--json`.